 It’s no good trying to target local searchers with content that features no specific locations or services.
 The title tags, meta title and description, alt tags, and other key on-page elements need to feature that SiL keyword.

 If you’re trying to target multiple local areas and neighbouring towns, you can do that too with individual pages.
-Make sure the SiL keywords are always specific and relevant to the page and the page has unique content.
+Make sure the SiL keywords are always specific and relevant to the page and that the page has unique content.

 Encourage Google reviews

-Your Google reviews will appear right underneath your Google My Business listing so it’s in prime position to encourage or discourage buying decisions.
+Your Google reviews will appear right underneath your Google My Business listing so it’s in a prime position to encourage or discourage buying decisions.
 A really high average review with lots of comments obviously looks much more trustworthy and reputable than a business with no reviews or a couple of bad ones.

 How to increase positive reviews.